 I’ve painted parts such as stocks, mags, muzzles and grips orange so that they can be removed if need be or added to make it brighter.
 Currently planning on buying a new blaster and painting it in a complete nerf theme for use in wars as well.
 Or a as marty said you could create a custom blaster which would be cool.

-We’re lucky to have you in VIC.
+We’re lucky to have you.
 Without you, a lot of us noobs would be headless chooks not knowing what’s okay and what’s not.
 My Nerf modding addiction from when I was 14 may just finally come in handy.
 Got boxes full of old blaster shells, might have to whip out the ol’ Longstrike and chuck my AWM guts in it!

 Hell yeah!
 I might have to head down to Bunnings on the weekend and pick out some disgustingly bright colours haha.
 Could even buy a cheap spare handguard + stock + mag and go crazy on them with crazy colours so I can swap them back to black when I feel like doing milsim photo-shoots on my mates property.